aydin41k/det-task-map-app/README.md

-# DoE Coding Task
+# DET Coding Task

 ## Requirements
-- Present a street-view map and allow the user to select a loca!on.
+- Present a street-view map and allow the user to select a location.
-- Capture that loca!on address into a database.
+- Capture that location address into a database.
-- Add capability to view all past selected loca!on addresses.
+- Add capability to view and delete all past selected location addresses.

 Technical requirements:
 - Database: SQLite